 This is a full-time, hourly position.
 MIG works on projects nationwide; some travel, evening, and weekend work will be required for community engagement, site evaluations, or to meet deadlines.
 MIG encourages a work-life balance and these excess hours can be offset during the week when possible.

 To accomplish the responsibilities, you will be able to manage competing priorities, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
 We are looking for someone with a degree or certification in landscape architecture, or equivalent on the job experience.
 In addition, you have some combination of the following qualifications:

-- You are local or willing to relocate to work in the Berkeley, CA office (post-COVID) to attend client meetings and work closely with the team.
+- You are local or willing to relocate to work in the San Diego, CA office (post-COVID) to attend client meetings and work closely with the team.

 - You can produce high-quality work products, including but not limited to complete construction document drawing sets and illustrative site plan and site detail graphics.